Stationary measure for the open KPZ equation: Attractive coupling of different boundary parameters

 \subsection{Coupling via multi-species open ASEP}

-We give an {\em attractive} coupling of open ASEPs with different boundary conditions.
-Attractive means that if the occupation variables start ordered between different ASEPs, then they will remain ordered.
+We prove an {\em attractive} coupling of open ASEPs with different boundary conditions.
+This means that if the occupation variables start ordered between different ASEPs, then they will remain ordered.
 As is standard in proving attractive couplings (e.g. \cite{AV97}), we appeal to a multi-species version of the model.
+For $M=2$, part (1) below coincides with \cite[Lemma 2.1]{gantert2020mixing}.